Painful intelligence: What AI can tell us about human suffering: The origin of conscious experience

 Some would claim that we cannot even know if other people are conscious.
 We do tend to assume that every human we meet is conscious, but this is just a guess, really, without much logical basis.
 We are actually generalizing based on ourselves: the only human I know for sure to be conscious is myself.
 Others just move around and say things, but they could be some kind of robots for all I know; perhaps I am the only person conscious in the world.
 If I assume all other humans are conscious as well, I can only hope I'm not overgeneralizing!
 This is, somewhat cheekily, called the zombie problem: it could very well be that some of the people you meet are ``zombies'', that is, creatures that look like humans and behave like humans, but do not possess any kind of consciousness.

 Leaving such wild speculation aside, we do have a real scientific problem here.
-In neuroscience, it has been found extremely difficult to determine which animal species are conscious and which are not.\footnote{\citep{seth2005criteria}.
-Neuroscientists have developed an interesting test called Mirror Self-Recognition \citep{toda2015animal}.
+In neuroscience, it has been found extremely difficult to determine which animal species are conscious and which are not.\footnote{\citep{seth2005criteria,ledoux2023consciousness,TICSconsciousness2024}.
+Neuroscientists have developed an interesting test called Mirror Self-Recognition \citep{toda2015animal,loth2022through}.
 The idea is that a mirror is introduced to the animal.
 After the animal has had some experience with the mirror, some red dye is applied to its face to create a small but visible spot.
 Many animals instinctively try to touch the red spot.
 But does the animal touch the real spot on its face, or its image in the mirror?
-If it touches the real spot, it is concluded that the animal had some kind of consciousness of itself, or at least a body image similar to what we have.
+If it touches the real spot, it is concluded that the animal has some kind of consciousness of itself, or at least a body image similar to what we have.
 Chimpanzees, for example, pass the test.
 However, this is of course a very indirect measure of only one aspect of consciousness, in particular self-awareness considered later in the text.
 (For moral implications of our ignorance of whether animals can suffer on a conscious level, see \citet{birch2017animal}.)} Even considering humans, it is not easy to tell whether people in coma are conscious.
-For coma patients who are incapable of saying anything or any motor responses whatsoever, measuring brain activity provides the last resort for assessing their consciousness.
-Surprisingly, it has been found that patients who were thought to be in a completely unconscious, vegetative state are sometimes perfectly conscious, in the sense of being able to respond to questions like healthy humans would.\citenew{monti2010willful,bruno2011unresponsive} Such people can sometimes learn to communicate with the external world by special devices which transform brain activity to text.
-So, it is actually true that we cannot always tell if even other humans are conscious!
+For coma patients incapable of saying anything or making any motor responses, measuring brain activity provides the last resort for assessing their consciousness.
+Surprisingly, it has been found that patients who were thought to be in a completely unconscious, vegetative state are sometimes perfectly conscious: They can respond to questions like healthy humans would when they are given the opportunity to communicate with the external world by special devices, which transform brain activity to text.\citenew{monti2010willful,bruno2011unresponsive} So, it is actually true that we cannot always tell if even other humans are conscious.